 When I'm not helping with Angel-Paws, I like going to the movies, and I'm trying to teach myself to become a runner, so I've started running along the Strand and doing Park-Run on Saturdays.
 I am also a member of the Townsville Brass Band, so I also spend my time at rehearsals and concerts.

 Hello fellow animal lovers, my name is Wendy.
-I am Angel-Paws' treasurer.
-Meaning I coordinate all things finance as I'm sure you are all aware that there are a lot of bills and financial costs involved in running this great organisation.
+I am Angel-Paws’ accounts payable and receivables.
+Meaning I coordinate all the bills that need to be paid and invoices to be sent out.
+I’m sure you are all aware that there are a lot of bills and financial costs involved in running this great organisation.
 I am also a foster carer.
 I have been doing both since 2014.